CedYF/React_State_Interview_Task/README.md

 After completing this challenge, you'll understand:

-1. **State Forking** - How to manage independent local state that syncs from a global store
+1. **State Forking** - How to manage independent local state that initially syncs from a global store
-2. **useEffect Dependencies** - How to avoid infinite loops and unnecessary re-renders
+2. **useEffect Dependencies** - When and when not to sync from global state
-3. **Debounced State Updates** - Implementing delayed saves for better UX
-4. **State Synchronization** - Coordinating multiple views of the same data
+3. **State Synchronization Patterns** - Coordinating multiple views of the same data
+4. **Preventing Data Loss** - Ensuring user edits aren't accidentally overwritten
 5. **React Debugging** - Using console logs and React DevTools to trace state flow

 ## Common Pitfalls

 1. **Syncing too aggressively** - Not every store change should trigger a local state update
-2. **Missing dependencies** - Or having too many dependencies in useEffect
+2. **Missing the "fork point"** - Once a row becomes unique, it should stop syncing
-3. **State update loops** - Updating state in an effect that depends on that state
+3. **State update loops** - Be careful not to create circular dependencies
-4. **Closure issues** - Using stale values in callbacks and effects
-5. **Over-engineering** - The fixes are simpler than you think!
+4. **Over-engineering** - The fix can be simpler than you think!

 ## Need Help?

-- Check the detailed comments in `BuggyApp.tsx`
+- Check the detailed comments in `AdDraftApp.tsx` - they explain the bug
-- The bugs are intentionally obvious once you know where to look
-- Start with Challenge 2 (infinite loop) - it's more straightforward
-- Then tackle Challenge 1 (state forking) - it requires more thought
+- The bug is in the `useEffect` hooks that sync from the store
+- The key is to track whether each row has been customized and prevent syncing for customized rows
+- Start by understanding when each row should sync vs when it should maintain its own state

 ## About This Challenge

 This challenge was created to test practical React skills that matter in production:

 - State management patterns
-- Understanding React's rendering cycle
-- Debugging useEffect issues
+- Understanding when to sync vs when to fork state
-- Building multi-view interfaces
+- Preventing data loss in multi-view interfaces
+- Building reliable user experiences

 Good luck! 🚀